pangenome/smoothxg/README.md

 cd smoothxg
 cmake -H. -Bbuild && cmake --build build -- -j 4
 ```
+`libzstd-dev` must be of version 1.4 or higher.

 A `Bioconda` package of `smoothxg` can't be build, because `conda` comes with its own GCC V7.5.
 Altering that would
 result in unexpected behaviour for the whole environment.
 See https://github.com/bioconda/bioconda-recipes/pull/26189#issuecomment-767123749.